 There is no need to click directly on the point once it is visible.
 While moving the mouse to place the table, you'll notice thin, dashed lines as the cursor passes near other entities.
 These are inferencing lines that you are able to align the table to; simply click when you see the line appear to align the table to that line.

 When a revision is pending, the table row is highlighted in blue.
 When the revision is released, the highlighting is disappears, as shown below:

-For Professional plan and Enterprise plan users, the format of the revision table is governed by the format of the Revision table template selected in the company/enterprise release management settings in the Company or Enterprise account settings.
+For Professional, Educator, and Enterprise plan users, the format of the revision table is governed by the format of the Revision table template selected in the company/enterprise release management settings in the Company or Enterprise account settings.
 See "Revision tables" under Managing Company Preferences for Professional plans, or"Release management" under Enterprise Account Settings, as appropriate, for more information.

 Right-click on the table and select Revision table properties to open the properties dialog for the table.
 Make changes as necessary and click to accept your changes.

-To edit the Description field for a pending revision, double-click in the table cell and make the edits.
+To edit the Revision description field for a pending revision, double-click in the table cell and make the edits.

 To edit the Description field for released revision, you must be the Onshape Administrator: